Why invest in renewable energies?

 ESG investment in practice

-How an ESG fund’s investment process is executed in the smart energy segment depends on the investment guidelines of the given product.
-In the case of Raiffeisen-SmartEnergy-ESG-Aktien, these guidelines clearly define how high the company’s minimum revenue in the field of smart energy has to be – along with many other aspects.
-Therefore, the fund management first screens the universe with regard to the companies’ revenues in this segment and then calculates the Raiffeisen ESG indicator* in-house.
-Companies that are active in nuclear energy or coal, gas, or oil production are not added to the portfolio.
-The final decision is made on the basis of a fundamental analysis in which the key business indicators serve as the dominant factor.
+The process of an ESG fund investment in the smart energy sector depends on the investment guidelines of the respective product.
+In the case of Raiffeisen SmartEnergy ESG Equities, the guidelines clearly define - among many other things - what the minimum turnover of the company in the smart energy sector must be.
+The fund management therefore first screens the universe in terms of turnover in this area and then applies the in-house Raiffeisen ESG Indicator*.
+Companies with nuclear power, coal, gas or oil production are not included in the portfolio (see Nuclear Policy).
+The final decision is made on the basis of a fundamental analysis in which the key business figures are the dominant factor.
+Careful stock selection means that investments in the fund Raiffeisen SmartEnergy ESG Equities leave a significantly lower carbon footprint than conventional energy funds.

-The fund exhibits elevated volatility, meaning that unit prices can move significantly higher or lower in short periods of time, and loss of capital cannot be ruled out.
+The fund Raiffeisen-SmartEnergy-ESG-Aktien exhibits elevated volatility, meaning that unit prices can move significantly higher or lower in short periods of time, and it is not possible to rule out loss of capital.

 *) Explanations